2024–25 Indian Super League

-The 2024–25 Indian Super League was the 11th season of the Indian Super League (ISL), the third season as the only top division and the 29th season of top-tier Indian football.
+The 2024–25 Indian Super League was the 11th season of the Indian Super League (ISL) and the 29th season of top-tier Indian football.

 Mohun Bagan were the defending champions who won the shield last season.
 This season Mohun Bagan became the first team to successfully defend the title by winning their second ISL title and seventh Indian title overall by topping the regular season table with a record 56 points.
 Mumbai City were the defending cup winners who won the ISL cup last season.
 Mohun Bagan also won their second ISL Cup, defeating Bengaluru 2–1 in the final.